 Puppets will come to life in the hands and minds of young children, who will combine artistic skills with the dramatic art of putting on an original puppet show.

 What could be more exciting than joining the circus?
-Our young campers will be introduced to the creative skills and entertaining acts that make up a circus.
+Our young children will be introduced to creative skills and entertaining acts that make up a circus.

-Campers will be given the opportunity to learn about how rainbows come to be, and other fun scientific questions that they can discover through curiosity and exploration.
-STEAM will be introduced and hands-on experiments and learning will be part of each day.
+Children will be given the opportunity to learn about how rainbows come to be, and other fun scientific questions that they can discover through curiosity and exploration.
+S.T.E.A.M. will be introduced and hands-on experiments and learning will be part of each day.

 This session is designed to give each child a sense of self as they create scrapbooks, “All About Me!”
 They will use buttons, paint, stickers, and other art supplies to tell the story of their home, family, and favorite things!

 Week 8: The Harvest and Nutrition